ProtoSebastian/py-assembler/README.md

 ### `-M --matt-mode`

-  Enables Matt mode, which disables DB & ORG directives, and multi-line pseudo-instructions, to remove jumps in address and make every line translate to exactly 1 machine code line.
+  Enables Matt mode, which disables DW & ORG directives, and multi-line pseudo-instructions, to remove jumps in address and make every line translate to exactly 1 machine code line.

 ### `--dump-instructions`